j2commerce/guide/set-up/configuration.md

 # Configuration

 There are several options available for your online store.
-Any mis-configuration here will affect your storefront’s behavior.
+Any misconfiguration here will affect your storefront’s behavior.
 So take your time and configure the store correctly.

  The configuration page has several tabs.
 Each one is explained in detail.
 They are: